South Korean military member arrested over suspected sexual abuse | Law-Order

 South Korean military member arrested over suspected sexual abuse

+South Korea’s defence ministry said on Thursday a member of the air force has been arrested on charges of sexually harassing and injuring a female colleague, an attack her family said led to her suicide.

-A member of the South Korean air force has been arrested on charges of sexually harassing and injuring a female colleague, which led to her taking her own life, the defence ministry said on Thursday.
-The master sergeant, only identified by his surname Jang, is suspected of molesting the woman of the same rank in a car on their way back to their base in the western city of Seosan in March after a dinner.
+South Korea's defense ministry said on Thursday a member of the air force has been arrested on charges of sexually harassing and injuring a female colleague, and an attack on her family said led to her suicide.
+The master sergeant, only identified by his surname Jang, is suspected of molesting the woman of the same rank in a car on their way back to their base in the western city of Seosan in March after dinner, the ministry said.

-A member of the South Korean air force has been arrested on charges of sexually harassing and injuring a female colleague, which led to her taking her own life, the defence ministry said on Thursday.

-She was found dead at her home on the base on May 22, leaving a video on her mobile phone of her death, the family said.
+She was found dead at her home on the base on May 22, the military said.
+Her family said she killed herself and left a video on her mobile phone of her death.
 A military court approved Jang's arrest on Wednesday on charges of violating the Criminal Act by committing indecent acts by compulsion on a member of the military and causing injury.

-The case has triggered a public uproar since the woman's family filed a petition with the presidential Blue House on Tuesday calling for a thorough investigation and punishment for those involved.
-More than 318,000 members of the public had signed the petition as of Thursday morning.
+The case has triggered a public uproar since the woman's family filed a petition with Moon's office on Tuesday calling for a thorough investigation and punishment for those involved.
+More than 326,000 members of the public had signed the petition as of Thursday afternoon.
 The woman's family has accused the air force of trying to cover up the assault on the woman and to silence her.

+"She had suffered persistent bullying since the incident and the military only sought to conceal it, ignored her complaints, and pressed her to sign a settlement," they wrote in the petition.
+On Thursday, the family said they filed a complaint with military prosecutors against three officials at Lee's base, accusing two of them of dereliction of duty and attempted compulsion and the other of sexual harassment.

+TIP OF ICEBERG?
+The air force said it dismissed two unspecified supervisors involved in Lee's case who it concluded would be "unable to carry out their duties as usual".
+It did not elaborate.

-The air force "deeply acknowledged the gravity of the situation", a spokesman for the force, Choi Yoon-seok, said.
-He declined to comment on the family's accusations, citing the investigation.
-President Moon Jae-in ordered an investigation to include how officials in charge handled the case, and he called for measures to prevent any further stigmatisation of Lee and her family, his spokeswoman said.
+"We deeply acknowledged the gravity of the situation", air force spokesman Choi Yoon-Seok said, declining to comment on the family's accusations, citing the investigation.
+Moon ordered an investigation to include how officials in charge handled the case, and he called for measures to prevent any further stigmatization of Lee and her family, his spokeswoman said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)